What to Expect During Your First Trimester

-Since you’re body is flooding with hormones, it’s normal to feel a mix of emotions during your first trimester.
+Since your body is flooding with hormones, it’s normal to feel a mix of emotions during your first trimester.
 At this time, levels or hormones like estrogen and progesterone help your body prepare to nurture your new addition, but also affect brain chemistry.

 Ultrasounds (or sonograms) are noninvasive, diagnostic imaging usually first take place between weeks 6 and 10 to confirm and date your pregnancy.
 Ultrasound will be used later in the pregnancy to determine the baby’s sex, too!